 It is possible that the incidence of past stability issues for any one particular construction method is not a function of the unique characteristics of these facilities, but rather, an artefact of the distribution of that facility type across other common characteristics known to influence geotechnical stability.
 For example, a particular construction method might have a greater proportion of facilities that are older, higher, larger, located in lower governance settings, in regions with a greater seismic hazard, or where rainfall is higher.
 These differentially distributed attributes might lead to these facilities demonstrating a higher or lower incidence of past stability issues, for reasons unrelated to the construction method.
 In the remainder of this section we will explore the influence of these factors on the past stability of the tailings facilities.
-At the conclusion of this section we return to the question of whether the higher prevalence of past stability issues reported by upstream facilities is an artefact of the distribution of these facilities or a feature of the construction method itself.
+At the conclusion of this section we return rate of instability over a normalised period of time; however, they do enable the comparison of general stability trends between facility types.